-The Respondents are in possession of various facilities on Diego Garcia Atoll leased from the United Kingdom pursuant to the terms of several agreements termed "Exchange of Notes" in 1966, 1972, 1976, and 1987
+The Respondent MOD is in possession of various facilities on Diego Garcia Atoll and the United Kingdom is the lessor of joint base facilities to the USA pursuant to the terms of several agreements termed "Exchange of Notes" in 1966, 1972, 1976, and 1987

-In order to meet the preconditions of the United States, the United Kingdom deported the claimants from the Chagos Archipelago.
+In order to meet the preconditions of the United States, the United Kingdom utilizing MOD personnel to forcibly deported the Claimants from the Chagos Archipelago (1967-1973) and prevented them from returning.
 The Claimants did not accede to be deported from their homes and were provided no due process and scant or nonexistent resettlement funds.
 Subsequent funding provided to them by the United Kingdom or third parties was inadequate, illusory or nominal.
 The Chagossians have suffered great privations including lack of jobs, housing, and medical care.
+MOD has never specifically accepted responsibility for its grossly inhumane and unlawful acts towards the Claimants.

 The Chagossians are the descendants of formerly enslaved peoples, plantation workers and indentured workers who were often brought from Africa and elsewhere against their will.
 Slavery was outlawed in the Chagos Archipelago by 1840 and their status changed to that of "apprentices" but in reality, were treated as indentured workers by the former slaveholders.
 Former slaves received no grants of property.
-A single company eventually consolidated ownership over the various islands then passed ownership to a Mauritian company which purportedly sold the entire Archipelago to the British Crown without consulting or obtaining the consent of the inhabitants who were born there as in the case of the claimants or lived there for generations and obtained rights of abode through prescription, family or customary law.
+A single company eventually consolidated ownership over the various islands then passed ownership to a Mauritian company which purportedly sold the entire Archipelago to the British Crown without consulting or obtaining the consent of the inhabitants who were born there as in the case of the claimants or lived there for generations and obtained rights of abode through prescription, family land or customary law.

 The Chagossians including Claimants are therefore dispossessed property owners.
-The wrongful acts committed by the United Kingdom has not extinguished their individual and communal property rights.
+The wrongful acts committed by the United Kingdom have not extinguished their individual and communal property rights.
 The BIOT's constitution and laws are not applicable as the Chagossians are not citizens or residents of that entity.
-The US military base at Diego Garcia has been erected and operated without the consent of the Chagossians who now demand compensation under the Foreign Claims Act based on local law and the many admissions against interest by the British government.
+The joint military base at Diego Garcia has been erected and operated without the consent of the Chagossians who now demand compensation.